 Watching dubbed movies is perfect when you don’t really mind the original language and just want to watch a movie and relax.
 When you don’t have enough knowledge in the source-language of the movie but don’t want to kill your eyes reading for 1:40, a dubbed film will be perfect for you.
 Most children’s productions such as cartoons are automatically dubbed because it makes it easier for them to understand.

 If there is a risk in watching a dubbed movie, it is that the dubbing is of bad quality.
 If you can see too many discrepancies between the audio and the lips of the characters it can become very annoying and sting your eyes!
 In a similar way, sometimes you can feel that the voice in the dubbed version just doesn’t fit at all with the character, their appearance, etc.

 Subtitling is the art of inserting all dialogs, voice-overs, sometimes even background sounds, on the bottom of the screen, while the audio track of the movie remains the original one.
 In order to understand the movie, the spectator has to keep reading the subtitles as the film is going on.

 Subtitles are usually white or yellow with a black border, in order to contrast with the image behind.
-They take around ¼ of the screen and are placed on its bottom.
-The aim of the subtitles is to let whatever is going on at the moment fit in maximum 2 lines and up to 40 characters.
+They take around ¼ of the screen and are placed at the bottom.
+The aim of the subtitles is to let whatever is going on at the moment fit in a maximum of 2 lines and up to 40 characters.
 Beyond these, it is too much and you don’t have enough time to read everything.
 Challenging too, isn’t it?